whalelephant/CertX/README.md

 ## Motivation

-As we all become increasingly aware of the risk of having our privacy taken away whilst demanding interoperability between systems, a single entitle or even blockchain providing the the single source of truth is no longer satisfactory.
+As we all become increasingly aware of the risk of having our privacy taken away whilst demanding interoperability between systems, a single entitle or even blockchain providing the single source of truth is no longer satisfactory.

 This is where IBC becomes a critical component on which the future is built on.